 Bait formulations have been very effective for control of imported fire ants, Solenopsis invicta Buren.
-Active ingredients currently used in fire ant baits include several toxicants (indoxacarb, fipronil, hydramethylnon, and spinosad) and insect growth regulators (IGR) (fenoxycarb, smethoprene and pyriproxyfen).
+Active ingredients currently used in fire ant baits include several toxicants (indoxacarb, fipronil, hydramethylnon, and spinosad) and insect growth regulators (IGR) (fenoxycarb, s-methoprene and pyriproxyfen).
 Indoxacarb is a relatively new active ingredient being released by DuPont as Advion fire ant bait.
 This AI blocks the insect's sodium channels in the nervous system.
 The Advion fire ant bait is reported to halt fire ant activity within 3 - 7 days after application.
 A similar response when applied to TLCA colonies would be desirable as ant colonies are often found and treated as pine seedlings are planted in the winter.
-We propose to develop one or more formulations that combine indoxacarb with citrus pulp and then test them for attractiveness and efficacy for the Texas leaf-cutting ant.